rsyncOSX/RsyncUI/README.md

 - other [info about RsyncUI](https://rsyncui.netlify.app)
 - info about [the development of RsyncUI](https://rsyncui.netlify.app/post/development/)

+The released version of RsyncUI still need some more work on the details.
+There is a lot to learn about the new version of Swift, SwiftUI and macOS 12.
+RsyncUI is stabel and it works.
+But some parts of the UI and how it works still need some more poslish.
+I am learning more about SwiftUI every day and the challenge for me is to learn about the built in API and use the most of it.
+And that takes some time.
+But there is every day some enhancments in the code.

+So, if you download RsyncUI and start using it please have this in mind.
+And as always, please report back if there something to dislike or request for new features.

 ## Dependencies

 RsyncUI is implemented by utilizing the SwiftUI and Combine declarative frameworks, and Swift 5.4.
 There are though three source code dependencies: